 - Where will you be working/studying?

-If you are applying for a work or student visa, provide the address of the employer/office or college university address. it can be helpful to inform about the distance between your office/college address and the place of your stay.
+If you are applying for a work or student visa, provide the address of the employer/office or college university address. it can be helpful to inform you about the distance between your office/college address and the place of your stay.
 Additionally, you can also mention your plan to manage your local travel when you arrive.

 - Have you been to Germany (The country you apply to) before?